graphql/graphql.github.io/src/content/faq/General.md

 It depends on your use case, but in general, GraphQL has a few key features that stand out.
 For example, GraphQL enables you to:

-* Improve performance and stability by [sending queries](/learn/queries/) for the exact data you need.
+* Improve performance by [sending queries](/learn/queries/) for the exact data you need.
 * Aggregate data from [multiple UI components](/learn/queries/#fragments) in [a single request](/learn/best-practices/#server-side-batching-caching ).
 * Create a representation of your data that feels familiar and natural ([a graph](/learn/thinking-in-graphs/#it-s-graphs-all-the-way-down-https-en-wikipedia-org-wiki-turtles-all-the-way-down)).
 * Ensure that all of your data is [statically typed](/learn/schema/) and these types inform [what queries the schema supports](/learn/introspection/).